 epigenome maintenance.
 Pterostilbene, like fisetin, has a similar effect.
 Glycine, glucosamine, and vitamin C also improve mitochondrial performance.

 NMN is a difficult molecule to produce.
-It was formerly almost prohibitively costly to manufacture, thanks to new manufacturing methods.
+It was formerly almost prohibitively costly to manufacture.
+This has changed now thanks to new manufacturing methods.
 Despite the fact that the cost has dropped significantly, NMN is still a very expensive supplement to make, especially if you want high-quality, high-purity NMN.

 Yes, it is.
 It's one of the reasons why so many people like it.

-No. It appears to be a good idea since NMN is converted into NAD+ in our cells, where it can perform its beneficial functions.
-However, due to its size, NAD+ is broken down in the digestive system and is not absorbed by the gut cells.
+No. Due to its size, NAD+ is broken down in the digestive system and is not absorbed by